-

 Professor Daniel Gray’s team employs new genetic, single-cell, and imaging-based technologies to address how the immune system makes decisions in the context of autoimmune disease, infection, and cancer.

-Daniel’s contributions have come through a mixture of large, collaborative, consortia-based research programs, as well as more focused, hypothesis-driven projects to make fundamental discoveries with translational impact.
-He is an international leader in how cell death processes impact T cell responses and immunological tolerance: key goals of the modelling of molecular networks program.
+Prof Gray’s contributions have come through a mixture of large, collaborative, consortia-based research programs, as well as more focused, hypothesis-driven projects to make fundamental discoveries with translational impact.
+He is an international leader in how cell death processes impact lymphocyte responses and immunological tolerance: key goals of the modelling of molecular networks program.

 Professor Stephen Nutt